 - Bake for 30 minutes, making sure to not open the oven!
 Any rapid change in temperature or humidity can lead to cracking and caving.

 - Turn the oven off and let the cheesecake rest in the oven for another 30 minutes, without opening the door.
 When the time is up, let the cheesecake cool for approximately 30 more minutes before letting it chill and set up in the refrigerator for at least three hours and up to overnight.

-- In a small bowl, whisk powdered sugar, coffee reduction, and milk.
+- In a small bowl, whisk powdered sugar, coffee reduction, half and half, and butter.
 Adjust the amounts to achieve your desired consistency.
 When the cake is cool, drizzle with glaze and enjoy!